Your Payment and Performance Bond Broker

 - being bonded and insured – some companies are both boned and insured.
 In these cases, the bond protects against a specific job or task, while insurance spreads risk across a pool of similarly situated companies.

-- bond obligee – the bond obligee is the party that gets the benefit of the performance bond, payment bond or underlying surety bond.
+- bond obligee – the bond obligee is the party that gets the benefit of the bond or underlying surety.
 Thus, if the Obligor defaults on its obligations, then the obligee will look to the surety to make it whole pursuant to the terms of the surety agreement.

-- surety company definition – the definition of a surety company is a company that provides surety on behalf of someone else.
+- surety company definition – This is a company that provides surety on behalf of someone else.
 In most cases, a surety company is a division of a large insurance company, but as we discussed above, it can be another private company.

 - performance bank guarantee – a performance bank guarantee is also called a performance bond.
-However, unlike a performance bond, the performance bank guarantee does not have to make a claim for any payout to be given.
+However, the performance bank guarantee does not have to make a claim for any payout to be given.
 Instead, the payout is given upon demand of the Obligee.
 Obviously, these are much harder to get than a normal performance bond.

-- security bond definition – the definition of a security bond is a bond that provides surety pursuant to the terms of another agreement.
+- security bond definition – This is a bond that provides surety pursuant to the terms of another agreement.
 In the U.S., these are usually referred to as performance bonds.

 - assurance bond definition – an assurance bond is a bond that provides a guaranty, or other surety assurance, based upon an underlying agreement.
-In the states, these are more typically called contract or performance bonds.
+In the states, these are more typically called performance or contract bonds.

-- what is a bonding company – a bonding company is a surety company.
-Most surety companies are divisions of a larger insurance company.
+- what is a bonding company – This is a surety company.
+Most are divisions of a larger insurance company.

 - surety deposit – some bonding companies require a deposit when getting the surety bond in order to defray the cost a bit.

-- bond claim – a bond claim is where one party (such as the Obligee, a subcontractor or material vendor) makes a claim upon the job bond.
+- bond claim – This is when one party (such as the Obligee, a subcontractor or material vendor) makes a claim upon the job bond.
 The claim is then processed by the surety to see if the claim was timely made and that the dispute is valid.
 If the claim is valid, the surety will then pay, or get another contractor to finish the job, and then look to the Obligor for recompense.